 View Your App Updates

-Most apps on Android use a sliding menu to navigate through the app, and we’ll be opening this menu to view your personal apps on the platform.
-To view this menu, either slide your finger from the left side of your screen to the right, or tap on the triple-lined icon at the top-left corner of your display.
+Most apps on Android use a sliding menu to navigate through the app, but on this new version of Play Store app sliding menu was already removed.
+In order to access the menu, tap your profile icon at the top-right corner of your display.
 This will open the menu, giving you plenty of options to choose from.

-For our purposes, we’ll be sticking to the updates tab, though it is good to know what the other tabs do.
+For our purposes, we’ll be sticking to the updates available tab, though it is good to know what the other tabs do.
 The Play Store will list every available update for your device.
 You’ll notice that each app has a button next to it that allows for a singular update.
-There’s also a button at the top of the page that reads “Update All.”
-Typically, this is the button you’re going to want to use to update your apps.
-Pressing the button will start the update process, with each update downloading and installing one-by-one down the list.
-Once the apps are updated, the page will show you a list of “recently updated” apps.

 If you want to see what’s changed in each app update, you can select an app by touching it and reading the “What’s New?” list at the top of the app listing.

-Most users will probably elect to allow the device to auto-update applications, instead of having to do so manually.
+Most users will probably select to allow the device to auto-update applications, instead of having to do so manually.
 Luckily, it’s really easy to turn this on, if it isn’t already.
-Simply open the same sliding menu as before, and select settings near the bottom of the list.
+Simply open the same menu as before, and select settings near the bottom of the list.
 There are a bunch of helpful settings in here, but for right now, we’ll be looking at how to make sure the option to auto-update apps is selected.
 Thankfully, we don’t have to dive too far into settings to find it.
-The first option at the top of the menu, under General, is “Auto-update apps.”
+The second option at the top of the menu, under Network preferences, is “Auto-update apps.”
 Press this icon to view a pop-up.
-You’ll want to make sure “Auto-update apps at any time” is selected.
-Google Play warns data charges may apply, but I find the app is pretty good about waiting until you’re on Wi-Fi to update.
+Here, you have two options to auto-update apps: Over any network and Over Wi-Fi only.
+Google Play warns data charges may apply when auto-update over any network will be selected but I find the app is pretty good about waiting until you’re on Wi-Fi to update.
 If an update ever does occur while you’re on mobile data, you can stop updates by viewing the same Updates display we viewed previously.

 Once you’ve allowed apps to update automatically, you’ll typically see app updates roll out once every day or two.
 If you’d rather have complete control over when and what apps are updated, you can leave this setting disabled (or disable it if it’s already enabled).
-Finally, you can also turn off or on auto-updates on a per-app basis by visiting the app’s Play Store listing and tapping the triple-dot menu in the top-right hand corner, and selecting or deselecting “Auto-Update App.”
+Finally, you can also turn off or on auto-updates on a per-app basis by visiting the app’s Play Store listing and tapping the triple-dot menu in the top-right hand corner, and selecting or deselecting “Enable auto update.”

 Google and Google Play make it really easy to update apps quickly.
 Auto-updating apps are also a great way to keep your system up-to-date without having to worry about manually managing your library.
 The Play Store has come a long way since the days of the Android Market, and managing your library of apps has truly never been easier.